 Katherine Kulik is from the greater Boston area and graduated from Harvard College in 2015, with a concentration in the History of Science and secondary in Earth and Planetary Sciences.
 She traded in pre-med for data science, and now works as an analyst for a boutique D.C. firm analyzing electricity markets.
 Past projects include research at Dana-Farber Cancer Institute, a summer working at a health clinic in Bavaria, Germany.
 She loves long-distance bicycling, short-distance running, and exploring DC's rooftop and restaurant scene.
 Katherine has been involved with the EDGI interviewing project and as a member of the Website Monitoring team.

-Sarah Lamdan, Director of Legal Research, is an associate professor and law librarian at CUNY School of Law.
+Sarah Lamdan, Director of Legal Research, is an Associate Professor and law librarian at CUNY School of Law.
 She graduated from the University of Kansas School of Law in 2005 with an Environmental Law Certificate and received a Masters Degree in Legal Information Management from Emporia State University’s School of Library and Information Management.
-She teaches legal research, lawyering skills, leads FOIA seminars, and has researched and advocated for environmental justice issues including pesticide safety in city schools, clean energy and waste disposal, and environmentally conscious urban planning in Kansas, Maryland and New York.
+She teaches legal research, lawyering skills, leads FOIA seminars, and has researched and advocated for pesticide safety in city schools, clean energy and waste disposal, and environmentally conscious urban planning.
 Her forthcoming book, Environmental Information: Research, Access & Environmental Decisionmaking, is published by the Environmental Law Institute.

 Emily Marquez is based at the Pesticide Action Network (PAN), her research background is in comparative endocrinology, reproductive development and endocrine disruption.
 Emily works in PAN's Grassroots Science program, translating science and managing PAN projects using the Drift Catcher with community partners.
 She is co-author of PAN's reports on children's environmental health and pesticides: A Generation in Jeopardy (2012) and Kids on the Frontline (2016).
 Emily is a member of the EDGI Capacity & Governance working group.